PDM4AR/exercises/docs/06-collisionchecking.md

 We will be modifying the SECOND case in the `separating_axis_thm` function.

-The `separating_axis_thm` function takes in a Polygon and a Circle as inputs: *p1* and *p2* and returns a tuple with a mandatory argument and an optional argument.
+The `separating_axis_thm` function takes in a polygon and a circle as inputs: *p1* and *p2* and returns a tuple with a mandatory argument and an optional argument.

 The first argument is a `bool` that is *True* if the shapes collide, and *False* if they do not.

-The second argument is an optional `Segment` which you can use to verify which Segment you are projecting against in your implementation of the Separating Axis Theorem.
+The second argument is an optional `Segment` which you can use to verify which segment you are projecting against in your implementation of the Separating Axis Theorem.

 Note: In the instructor solution, most of the code is written in the previously implemented methods, and we only use the `separating_axis_thm` function to put all the pieces together.

 Test cases are provided in the online checker for this exercise.

 ### Collision Check Module